Battle of Shiromoni: Continuation: 17 December

-Due to the strong defensive positions of the Pakistan Army, with moments of brief ceasefires, the battle continued for days till 17 December, even though the commander of Pakistani forces in East Pakistan, Lieutenant General Amir Abdullah Khan Niazi surrendered to joint Indian and Bangladeshi forces at Dhaka on 16 December.
+Due to the strong defensive positions of the Pakistan Army, with moments of brief ceasefires, the battle continued for days until 17 December, even though the commander of Pakistani forces in East Pakistan, Lieutenant General Amir Abdullah Khan Niazi, surrendered to joint Indian and Bangladeshi forces at Dhaka on 16 December.
 Even though the Instrument of Surrender signed by Lt.
 General Niazi clearly stated that, "The PAKISTAN Eastern Command agree to surrender all PAKISTAN Armed Forces in BANGLA DESH to Lieutenant-General JAGJIT SINGH AURORA, General Officer Commanding in Chief of Indian and BANGLA DESH forces in the Eastern Theatre.
 This surrender includes all PAKISTAN land, air and naval forces as also all para-military forces and civil armed forces.
 These forces will lay down their arms and surrender at the places where they are currently located to the nearest regular troops under the command of Lieutenant-General JAGJIT SINGH AURORA", Brigadier Hayat Khan of Pakistan Army stationed at Shiromoni, however, still refused to surrender and intended to carry on the battle.